beckn/PULSE-Specification/docs/5_Implementation-Guide.md

 - REQUIRED.
 If the BPP wants to group its ODR services under a specific category, it must map each category to the `Category` schema
 - REQUIRED.
 Any service fulfillment related information MUST be mapped to the `Fulfillment` schema.
 - REQUIRED.
 If the BPP does not want to respond to a search request, it MUST return a `ack.status` value equal to `NACK`
 - RECOMMENDED.
 Upon receiving a `search` request, the BPP SHOULD return a catalog that best matches the intent.
-This can be done by indexing the catalog against the various probable paths in the `Intent` schema relevant to typical financial service use cases
+This can be done by indexing the catalog against the various probable paths in the `Intent` schema relevant to typical ODR service use cases

 ### 5.1.2 Recommendations for BAPs